Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use an AWS Systems Manager Patch Manager predefined baseline to patch affected instances.
 - [ ] Use AWS Systems Manager Session Manager to log in to each affected instance and apply the patch.

 ### A security engineer is asked to update an AW3 CoudTrail log file prefix for an existing trail.
-When attempting to save the change in the CloudTrail console, the security engineer receives the following error message.
-"There is a problem with the bucket policy” What will enable the security engineer to saw the change?
+When attempting to save the change in the CloudTrail console, the security engineer receives the following error message. `There is a problem with the bucket policy.`.
+What will enable the security engineer to saw the change?

 - [ ] Create a new trail with the updated log file prefix, and then delete the original nail Update the existing bucket policy in the Amazon S3 console with the new log the prefix, and then update the log file prefix in the CloudTrail console.
 - [x] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform PutBucketPolicy. and then update the log file prefix in the CloudTrail console.